 What Are The Golf Scorecard Symbols?

 The different golf scorecard symbols include a solid circle, a circle, no symbol, a square and a solid square symbol.
-These represent a golfers score on a particular hole.
+These represent scoring for a golfer on a particular hole.

 They work as follows: